 brevifolia) over varieties of spinifex (Triodia sp.).
 The extensive red earth plains to the southwest of the ranges are well covered with mulga scrub (Acacia aneura); where limestone's occur, Georgina gidyea (A. georginae) is developed.

-The delectone plateaus and plains in ANNITOWA and OORATIPPRA have little soil and are sparsely covered with low witchetty bush (A. kempeana) and gidyea over short grass or spinifex. me shahow urannage hoors across the Obracippia plain support mulga and cooliban (c. nnerotneca).
-Sandplains have a cover of spinifex (Triodia and Piectrachne sp.) with sparse shrubs and low trees, mainly E. brevitolia.
+The dolostone plateaus and plains in ANNITOWA and OORATIPPRA have little soil and are

+sparsely covered with low witchetty bush (A. kempeana) and gidyea over short grass or spinifex.

+The shallow drainage floors across the Ooratippra plain support mulga and coolibah (E. microtheca).

+Sandplains have a cover of spinifex (Triodia and Plectrachne sp.) with sparse shrubs and low trees,

+mainly E. brevifolia.
 Alluvial depressions between sand dunes contain stands of mulga.
 River and stream channels are lined with the river red gum (E. camaldulensis) and ironwood (A. estrophiolata) and in parts with coolibah.
 Vegetation on the alluvial plains alongside the large river channels includes mulga, witchetty bush, gidyea, coolibah and ghost gum (E. papuana) but where the channels flood into the sandplains the plains are mainly open with short grasses such as Mitchell grass (Astrebla pectinata).

-Also forms Dominiand others (1002) and Dominiand Localidae (1002) Also from Perry and others (1962) and Perry and Lazarides (1962); Native Mammals recorded in the greater area include: Nyctophylus geoffroii - Lesser Long -eared Bat Lagochestes conspicullatus - Spectacled Hair- wallaby Onychogalea unguifera - Northern Nailtail Farma Macropus rufous - Faulia Red Kangaroo Pseudomys johnsonii - Pebble Mound Mouse Pseudomys hermandbergensis - Sandy Inland Mouse The introduced mammals include: Canis lupus dingo - Dingo Felis catus - Feral cat Vulnes vulnes - Fox The underlying land tenure includes Perpetual Pastoral Lease.
-Northern Territory Government and Aboriginal Land (NT enhanced freehold) Perpetual Pastoral Lease and access and cultural matters Aboriginal Land (NT enhanced freehold) Perpetual Pastoral Lease and access and cultural matters managed through the Central Land Council Ammaroo Station runs 20,000 head of cattle on Land Use Ammaroo and Derry Downs Stations.
-Pastoral Leases also include Murray Downs Station.
-Singleton Station and Elkedra Station.
-VRM Jungle continues to engage with station managers throughout the drill program, from planning to rehabilitation.
-Historical.
-Verdant Minerals has multiple Native Title Agreements over the Ammaroo Phosphate Project.
-Fach of Aboriginal, the ELs under the agreement(s) contains areas of various levels of restricted access relating to sacred
+Also from Perry and others (1962) and Perry and Lazarides (1962);

+Native Mammals recorded in the greater area include:

+Nyctophylus geoffroii - Lesser Long -eared Bat

+Lagochestes

+conspicullatus -

+Spectacled Hair-

+wallaby

+Onychogalea

+unguifera - Northern

+Nailtail

+Fauna Macropus rufous - Ded Kongeree

+Red Kangaroo

+Pseudomys johnsonii

+- Pebble Mound

+Mouse

+Pseudomys

+hermandbergensis -

+Sandy Inland Mouse

+The introduced mammals include:

+Canis lupus dingo - Dingo

+Felis catus - Feral cat

+Vulpes vulpes - Fox

+The underlying land tenure includes Perpetual Pastoral Lease, Northern Territory Government and

+Aboriginal Land (NT enhanced freehold) Perpetual Pastoral Lease and access and cultural matters

+managed through the Central Land Council.
+Ammaroo Station runs 20 000 head of cattle on

+Land Use Ammaroo and Derry Downs Stations.
+Pastoral Leases also include Murray Downs Station, Singleton

+Station and Elkedra Station.
+VRM Jungle continues to engage with station managers throughout the

+drill program, from planning to rehabilitation.

+Historical Verdent Minerels has multiple Notive Title Furleyetien Agreements such the Agreements of the Agreements of the

+Historical, Verdant Minerals has multiple Native Title Exploration Agreements over the Ammaroo Phosphate Project.
+Each of the ELs under the agreement(s) contains areas of various levels of restricted access

+Aboriginal, Troject.
+Each of the LES under the agreement(s) contains areas of various levels of restricted access

-Heritage Sites sites, dreaming trails or other sites of significance to the Aboriginal people.
+Heritage Sites relating to sacred sites, dreaming trails or other sites of significance to the Aboriginal people.
 These are documented in multiple generations of Sacred Site Clearance Certificates.
 Verdant Minerals abides by all conditions and agreements entered into by Central Australian Phosphate as well as the general terms of its own agreements with the CLC.